 Benefits Integration Platform (BIP) provides a container-based application platform in VA Enterprise Cloud (VAEC) AWS in which VA benefits, appeals, and memorials (BAM) and Federal Tax Information (FTI) applications can be hosted.
-The Federal Tax Information (FTI) File Repository (FFR) is hosted on the platform and contains Federal Tax Information (FTI) information provided by the Internal Revenue Service (IRS) to the VA for use in determining award eligibility for claimants.
-The FFR is a tenant of the FTI Secure Enclave environment that implements the safeguards necessary for housing FTI in the cloud.
-FTI SOAP will ingest the documents and the FTI File Repository will contain the FTI documents.
+The Federal Tax Information (FTI) Simple Object Access Protocol (SOAP) service is hosted on the platform and passes Federal Tax Information (FTI) information provided by the Internal Revenue Service (IRS) to the VA for use in determining award eligibility for claimants.
+The FTI SOAP is a tenant of the FTI Secure Enclave environment that implements the safeguards necessary for housing FTI in the cloud.
+FTI SOAP will ingest documents to the FTI File Repository.
+This application will not collect or store information but will direct documents to the FTI File Repository.
 The system, in use of the data, will be used to decommission several legacy Veterans Benefits Administration (VBA) systems and enable the Pension Automation system to implement an Application Programming Interface (API) to make income eligibility determinations.
 The system has been approved by the Internal Revenue Service (IRS) Office of Safeguards (memo FD698-FED-AWS GovCloud-L-031020) as adequately implementing the safeguards outlined in IRS Publication 1075 and in accordance with Internal Revenue Code §6103(p)(4).